Frequently Asked Questions

 How long will it take me to be able to play?

-This varies from student to student and really depends on the individual and how much practicing is being done.
+This varies from student to student and really depends on the individual, interest, age of the student and (for students 8 and older) how often they practice between lessons.
 Playing music is a physical skill.
 It takes repetition over time to improve.
 You can probably learn a few simple songs or tunes in just a few lessons, but the world of music is near limitless.
-There is always something new to learn.
+There is always something fun and new to learn.
 Most students take lessons for at least one year, while many choose to study their instruments for many years, and some never stop.

 What is the earliest age that my child can take voice lessons?